Which are the types of car pillars?

 The C pillar sits behind the rear door.

-The C pillar is the rearmost pillar in sedans and hatchbacks.
+However, the C pillar is the rearmost pillar in sedans and hatchbacks.

 D Pillar: